Jaecoo J8 vs Subaru Outback

 Feature Showdown

-The Jaecoo J8 stands out with head-up display, wireless charging, SONY audio and ambient lighting that you will not find on the Subaru Outback.
+The Jaecoo J8 stands out with head-up display, wireless charging, Sony audio and ambient lighting that you will not find on the Subaru Outback.
 The Subaru Outback counters with panoramic roof and heated front seats.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Jaecoo J8 uses a Petrol producing 165kW and 380Nm of torque, sent through a automatic to a FWD layout.
+The Jaecoo J8 uses a Petrol producing 183kW and 385Nm of torque, sent through a automatic to a FWD layout.
 It covers the 0-100km/h sprint in 8.5 seconds.

 The Subaru Outback responds with a Petrol making 137kW and 254Nm, paired to a cvt driving all four wheels.
 It gets to 100km/h in 9.9 seconds.

-The Jaecoo J8 has the clear power advantage at 165kW vs 137kW.
+The Jaecoo J8 has the clear power advantage at 183kW vs 137kW.
 In the real-world sprint, the Jaecoo J8 is 1.4s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort